fread-ink/epub-cfi-resolver/README.md

 epubcfi(/1/2!/6[foo]/7:42[don't panic])
 ```

-The `!` marks the beginning of a new document so this CFI tells us to go to the 2nd child node of the 1st child node of the current document, then look for an attribute in that node that references another document (e.g. `href=`) and continue resolvinf the rest of the CFI in the references document.
+The `!` marks the beginning of a new document so this CFI tells us to go to the 2nd child node of the 1st child node of the current document, then look for an attribute in that node that references another document (e.g. `href=`) and continue resolving the rest of the CFI in the referenced document.

 # License and copyright